lwjohnst86/nefa-code/doc/manuscript.md

 using clamp protocols found that fasting NEFA was a weak predictor of insulin sensitivity compared to postprandial concentrations of NEFA [@Magkos2012a;@Kehlenbrink2012a].
-Inefficiencies in NEFA uptake into the adipose tissue following postprandial TG lipolysis via lipoprotein lipase may result in NEFA spillover into the blood and a subsequent increase in circulating NEFA [@Almandoz2013a], which may be more metabolically active given postprandial activity.
+Inefficiencies in NEFA uptake into the adipose tissue following postprandial TAG lipolysis via lipoprotein lipase may result in NEFA spillover into the blood and a subsequent increase in circulating NEFA [@Almandoz2013a], which may be more metabolically active given postprandial activity.
 Second, the null findings may be due to the high risk population